-A not-for-profit organisation does not operate for the profit or personal gain if its individual members.
-Not-for-profits can make profit, but any profit made must be used to carry out the organisation's purposes and must not be distributed to owners, members or other private people.
+A not-for-profit organisation does not operate for the profit or personal gain of its individual members.
+Not-for-profits can make a profit, but any profit made must be used to carry out the organisation's purposes and must not be distributed to owners, members or other private people.

 Registering a not-for-profit organisation